 This has become more well-known recently.
-It describes a cozy winters evening at home with candles flickering, or an open fire crackling that leaves us feeling warm and content.
-Add to this what you wish; whether it is a good book, or good company to unwind with.
+It describes a cosy winters evening at home with candles flickering, or an open fire crackling that leaves us feeling warm and content.
+Add to this what you wish; whether it is a good book or good company to unwind with.

 Jays in Indonesian

-This is such a highly relatable phrase, that it made me laugh (ironically), because it is a word to express when a joke is so poorly executed, that it becomes funny and you can’t help yourself by laugh.
+This is such a highly relatable phrase, that it made me laugh (ironically) because it is a word to express when a joke is so poorly executed, that it becomes funny and you can’t help yourself but laugh.
 These moments are sometimes the ones in which humour can be shared with everyone.

 Komorebi in Japanese